BIO

 Christina Freeman (she/her) is an artist and curator based in New York City.
 Her conceptual practice includes photography, video, artists’ books, multimedia installation, and participatory performance.

-Her projects have received support from Creative Time (2019), Queens Museum (2018-2019), Culture Push (2018-2019), National Coalition Against Censorship (2018-2019), Danish Arts Foundation (2018), ABC No Rio (2017-2023), NEA (2017 + 2018), New York State Council on Arts (2017-2020), New York City Department of Cultural Affairs (2017-2020), Andy Warhol Foundation (2017), and Red House, Sofia, Bulgaria (2012).
+Her projects have received support from The Bronx Museum of the Arts (2023-2024), Creative Time (2019), Queens Museum (2018-2019), Culture Push (2018-2019), National Coalition Against Censorship (2018-2019), Danish Arts Foundation (2018), ABC No Rio (2017-2023), NEA (2017 + 2018), New York State Council on Arts (2017-2020), New York City Department of Cultural Affairs (2017-2020), Andy Warhol Foundation (2017), and Red House, Sofia, Bulgaria (2012).

 Freeman teaches at Hunter College, CUNY for the Department of Art & Art History, the Department of Film & Media, and Macaulay Honors College.
 She was a Visiting Professor in the Department of Fine Arts at Haverford College from 2015-2018.